inkdex/inkdex.github.io/src/faq.md

 <details>
   <summary>Answer</summary>

-This is due to your content settings, check out the [content settings](guides/content-settings.md) guide on how to change this.
+This is due to your content settings.
+Check out the [Content Settings Guide](guides/content-settings.md) for instructions on how to change this.

 <div align="center">
     <img src="/v0.9/content-settings-blurred-with-u-m.avif" alt="Blurred Covers" width="300" />